Nette Documentation Preview

 Date and Time

-Nette\Utils\DateTime is a class extends native DateTime.
+Nette\Utils\DateTime is a class that extends the native DateTime with additional useful features.

 Installation: